redox-os/website/content/news/this-month-240731.md

 Redox now has a working web server!

 [Simple HTTP Server](https://github.com/TheWaWaR/simple-http-server) is an advanced HTTP web server written in Rust.
-Contributor lgh-127001 has gotten the server to work and has successfully served a website.
+Contributor Bendeguz Pisch has gotten the server to work and has successfully served a website.

 He is also improving the Apache HTTP Server port.